realbakari/Bakari-Mustafa-Site/_posts/2025-04-22-a-weekend-to-remember-empowering-african-australian-students-at-mount-eliza.md

 African-Australian students with NAA staff and guests at the Mount Eliza Camp.

-On April 11 to 13, 2025, my team at Networking African-Australians hosted a powerful and transformative three-day camp in Mount Eliza for 34 African-Australian students.
-This initiative, part of our Homework Club Program, was designed to do more than just fill the school break — it aimed to equip our young people with lifelong tools for growth, resilience, and leadership.
+On April 11 to 13, 2025, my team at Networking African-Australians hosted a three-day camp in Mount Eliza for 34 African-Australian students.
+This initiative, part of our Homework Club Program, filled the school break with opportunities for students to learn new tools for growth, resilience, and leadership.

-Throughout the camp, students engaged in interactive workshops and activities focused on building confidence, fostering teamwork, enhancing leadership abilities, and supporting mental health and well-being.
-These sessions weren’t lectures — they were lived experiences that encouraged reflection, connection, and community.
+Throughout the camp, students joined workshops and activities on confidence-building, teamwork, leadership, and mental health.
+These sessions were practical and encouraged reflection and connection.

-But this camp was also something more.
-It was a celebration of culture and heritage, a moment for African-Australian students to connect, share their stories, and embrace a shared identity.
-It was about belonging — about knowing that you are seen, supported, and capable.
+The camp was also a time for African-Australian students to connect, share their stories, and support each other.

-We extend our heartfelt thanks to the Department of Education, our dedicated team, incredible guests, and the amazing camp staff who helped bring this vision to life.
+We thank the Department of Education, our team, guests, and the camp staff who helped bring this vision to life.
 Your support made this experience possible.

-This is the kind of work that keeps me going.
-These young leaders are our future — and I’m proud to walk alongside them — and we’ll keep showing up to make sure they do.
+This work keeps me going.
+These young leaders are our future, and I’m proud to walk alongside them.

 About [Networking African-Australians](https://networkingafricanaustralians.com.au/):